I didn’t know her. But I knew her story.

-She shared that Lori absolutely loved putting her children to bed each night.
+She said Lori absolutely loved putting her children to bed each night.
 She cherished that time.
-But, as she neared the end, she found that she could no longer climb the stairs to make it up to their bedrooms.
+But as she neared the end of her life, she found she could no longer climb the stairs to make it up to their bedrooms.

 Her solution to this problem?

-She crawled up the stairs so that she could get to their bedrooms and do one of the things that she cherished most in life.
+She crawled up the stairs so she could get to their bedrooms and do one of the things she cherished most in life.

-If you are a young mother and you are reading this right now, I pray that you will etch that scene into your memory.
-That scene of a woman struggling to crawl up the stairs to be with her children.
+If you are a young mother and you are reading this right now, I pray you will etch that scene into your memory—that scene of a woman struggling to crawl up the stairs to be with her children.

 I know how exhausting it can be at the end of the day when you have a household of small children.
-Sometimes, you find yourself dragging once bedtime rolls around, and all you want to do is get through it so that you can sit down and relax a bit.
+Sometimes you find yourself dragging once bedtime rolls around, and all you want to do is get through it so you can sit down and relax a bit.

-But, I would like to challenge all of us moms to remember Lori’s story when we find that we are having one of those nights.
+But I would like to challenge all of us moms to remember Lori’s story when we are having one of those nights.